benmoose/poisson-image-editing/README.md

 ### Project Structure

-This project is split into two parts, a frontend (`frontend/`) and a backend (`backend/`).
-The backend is a lightweight [Flask](http://flask.pocoo.org/) API and is where the poisson implementation lives.
-The frontend codebase is a simple [React](https://reactjs.org/) app responsible for delivering a user interface to the implementation.
+This project is split into two parts, a frontend, in `frontend/`, and a backend, in `backend/`.
+The backend is a lightweight [Flask](http://flask.pocoo.org/) server.
+The Poisson implementation lives in the `backend/poisson/` directory.
+The frontend is a simple [React](https://reactjs.org/) app that offers a visual interface for the implementation.
+Poisson editing can also be run programmatically using the API alone.

 ##### Poisson implementation